juha-h/libbaresip-android/README.md

 ```
 This creates libbaresip-android directory containing Makefile.

+Go to libbaresip-android directory and checkout video branch.

 ## Step 2 - edit Makefile

-Go to ./libbaresip-android directory and edit Makefile.
 You need to set (or check) the variables listed in VALUES TO CONFIGURE section.

 ## Step 3 - download source code